-The Arm AMBA (Advanced Microcontroller Bus Architecture) protocols are an open standard, on-chip interconnect specification for the connection and management of functional blocks in a System-on-Chip (SoC).
-It facilitates right-first-time development of multi-processor designs with large numbers of controllers and peripherals.
+AMBA (Advanced Microcontroller Bus Architecture) is a freely-available, open standard for the connection and management of functional blocks in a system-on-chip (SoC).
+It facilitates right-first-time development of multi-processor designs, with large numbers of controllers and peripherals.

 AMBA specifications are royalty-free, platform-independent and can be used with any processor architecture.
 Due to its widespread adoption, AMBA has a robust ecosystem of partners that ensures compatibility and scalability between IP components from different design teams and vendors.

 IP reuse requires a common standard while supporting a wide variety of SoCs with different power, performance, and area requirements.
 AMBA interfaces scale from simple, low-cost peripheral programming ports to fully coherent, high-bandwidth ports, spanning multiple interconnects and chip-to-chip interfacing.